-An on-ground student who does not attend or participate in any registered classes the first week of the semester or online session 2, the student will be classified as a "no show" student and will be administratively withdrawn from all classes at the end of add/drop week.
-An online student who does not login to any registered class the first week of online classes will also be considered a "no show" student and withdrawn from all classes and Blackboard access.
+An student who does not attend a class the first week of the semester or online session 2 will be classified as a "no show" student and will be administratively withdrawn from that class at the end of add/drop week.
+Please see attendance policy for attendance requirements.
 Upon withdrawal of a "no show" student, all charges for classes will be removed and financial aid will be removed.